Guidelines and Screenings to Support School Health Services

 The purpose of the Guidelines for Health Screenings is to provide more detailed information on the rationale, proper procedures and recommendations for implementation of health screenings and services.

-Delivery of Specialized Health Care in the School Setting As an increasing number of children with chronic health care issues are attending school, it is crucial that schools address the needs of these students to achieve optimal learning.
+Guidelines for the Delivery of Specialized Health Care in the School Setting As an increasing number of children with chronic health care issues are attending school, it is crucial that schools address the needs of these students to achieve optimal learning.
 Schools in Arizona need to arrange for adequate personnel to provide care during the school day.
 In addition, the Individuals with Disabilities Education Act (IDEA) mandate that all disabled children must be provided an education in the least restrictive environment.
 This resource guide may assist school personnel in developing a plan of care in cooperation with the parent/guardian, medical provider and school nurse.
 To ensure the safety of the student, advanced planning and preparation are required to safely identify and train individuals who will be performing any medical task.
 Please click here for a printable copy of this document.

 How to Handle Life Threatening Food Allergies the Arizona Department of Education in partnership with the Phoenix Allergy Network has provided the 2012 update of the “Arizona Resource Guide for Supporting Children with Life Threatening Food Allergies.”
 The purpose of this manual is to provide a guideline for supporting children with life threatening food allergies in the school setting.
 This resource is also to assist schools in developing individual plans for children.
 This printable version can be found on the Phoenix Allergy Network web site.
 Please click here for a printable copy of this document.